 NO!
 All athletes will be placed on a team and will no one will be cut from SW Basketball.

-Try outs ARE available (please indicate during online registration) for athletes in the U-13 (bantam) & U-15 (midget) divisions wishing to play on the A or B team.
-These take place late August/early Sept.
-(TBA).
-Any athletes who do not make an A or B team will still be placed on a team in their division.
+Try outs ARE available (please indicate during online registration) for athletes in the 13U & 15U divisions wishing to play on the A or B team but they are OPTIONAL.
+These take place late August.
+Any athletes who do not make an A or B team will still be placed on a community team in their division.

 Can I cancel my registration and get a refund?

 Refunds may be granted on cancelled registrations as described on the registration page.